Will Kassouf’s Life: Net Worth, Biggest Profits, Losses and Private Life

 Will Kassouf is a British professional poker player.
 He was born on December 19th, 1981.

-He’s best known for his habit of constantly speaking through hands he plays live, something he likes to refer to as his “speech play”.
+He’s best known for his habit of constantly speaking through his hands while he plays live, something he likes to refer to as his “speech play”.
 This certainly drew a lot of attention to him, especially during his deep run in the highly publicized 2016 WSOP Main Event.
-It gained him many fans – however, many haters as well.
+It gained him many fans, but also many haters.
 In some instances, people called for penalties for him as some of his behavior supposedly broke WSOP rules.

 Kassouf has $1.450 million in live tournament earnings.
 In December 2020, he took down the €1,100 Irish Poker Masters Online Main Event on partypoker for €215,000.